Search by Keyword

 When we come close to God through Jesus, He will make known to us His mysteries through revelation (Eph.
 3:3, Jer 33:3).
 What better place to be than understanding the wisdom of God that He longs to give us and to know His love that surpasses knowledge (Eph.
 3:19).

-Not surprising, the word intimacy is from the Latin words "intimare," which means "to make known" (as in reveal Himself) and from "intimus," which means "innermost" (as in Holy of Holies, heart).
+In Latin, intimacy is from "intimare," which means "to make known" (as in reveal Himself) and from "intimus," which means "innermost" (as in Holy of Holies, heart).

 To be intimate means to have a close personal relationship, to be thorough as in having an extensive knowledge or experience, to be connected through influence (of God), involving the innermost nature (spirit, soul, heart).
 It means having a quiet or private atmosphere and a personal or private utterance (prayer) or action (praise, worship).

-Where there is intimacy, there is power; there is grace; there is peace.
+Where there is intimacy, power; grace and peace.
 To get in position to receive God's fullness of power, we must exercise faith, respect, reverence, communication and honor.
 When we love God, we listen to Him.
 We care what He has to say.
 His heart is important to us, much more than our own.
-We regard Him as higher than ourselves.
-And life becomes all about Him.
+We regard Him as higher than ourselves, and life becomes all about Him.

 Psalm 73:28 assures us it is good to draw near to God.
 Isaiah 58:2 confirms it is a delight to draw near to God.
 As we choose to do this through Jesus, we can lay claim to the truth of John 7:38, which says, "He who believes in Me [who cleaves to and trusts in and relies on Me] as in the Scripture has said, From his innermost being shall flow [continuously] springs and rivers of living water."